 Blaming the Victim

 Being involved in a car accident case that involves a contributory negligence claim can be extremely stressful, making it extremely important that you understand the type of evidence the liable party may use against you.
-Some factors that may be used to prove contributory negligence include driving erratically or at high speeds, unnecessarily darting into the street as a pedestrian and choosing to ride in a car with an intoxicated drive.
+Some factors that may be used to prove contributory negligence include driving erratically or at high speeds, unnecessarily darting into the street as a pedestrian and choosing to ride in a car with an intoxicated driver.
 Any of these circumstance may lead to a successful contributory negligence claim and may cost you your needed compensation.

 Hire a Car Accident Lawyer to Help with Your Case